PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

 ============

-Continue in your file from the previous exercise or use the solution from the previous exercise as a base for this exercise.
+Continue in your file from the previous exercise or use the solution from the previous exercise as a basis for this exercise.

 A) Create a function in the begging of your file that prints and alerts of wrong input (something to substitute the answer of the else).